Resources & Publications

 Spinde, Timo; Sinha, Kanishka; Meuschke, Norman; Gipp, Bela

-TASSY - A Text Annotation Survey System Inproceedings
+TASSY - A Text Annotation Survey System Proceedings Article

 In: Proceedings of the ACM/IEEE Joint Conference on Digital Libraries (JCDL), 2021.